How Law Firm FAQ Pages Drive AEO Visibility Inside Google’s AI Overview

 How do FAQ pages earn citations inside Google’s AI Overview?

-When Google’s systems process a query like “how long does it take to settle a personal injury case,” they scan indexed content for pages that answer that specific question in a directly extractable format.
-An FAQ page with a section headed “How long does a personal injury case take to settle?” followed by a direct 50-word answer citing the factors that affect timeline — with FAQPage schema markup confirming the Q&A structure in machine-readable code — presents the ideal extraction target.
+When Google’s systems process a query like “how long does it take to settle a personal injury case,” they scan indexed content for directly extractable answers.
+Furthermore, an FAQ page with a section headed “How long does a personal injury case take to settle?” followed by a direct 50-word answer earns strong extraction eligibility.
+Consequently, FAQPage schema markup confirming the Q&A structure in machine-readable code presents the ideal citation target.
+Therefore, the firm whose FAQ page contains that pair earns the citation — and the prospective client sees the firm’s name as the source of the answer.

 Building Law Firm FAQ Pages That Earn AEO Visibility